Air Quality: Science for Solutions

 Oral Sessions

 There are no parallel sessions.
 Oral presentations should be understandable, at least in part, to air scientists from all fields.
 A major goal of this conference is the crosspollination of ideas between fields of study.
-The oral talks are 10 to 12 minutes long with 3 minutes for questions and change over to the next talk.

 Poster Sessions